Arla Foods has launched a review of creative duties on its range of dairy products, which includes the Anchor, Lurpak and Cravendale brands.

 Until recently, Arla has enjoyed long relationships with its advertising agencies.
 CHI won the £7 million Anchor task from WCRS in March 2003 with a brief to raise the New Zealand butter's profile as a traditional, but healthy, product.
 Before WCRS won the account in 1999, it was with Saatchi & Saatchi for 14 years.

 DDB London has held the Lurpak account since 1993.
 In 1998, it strengthened its hold on the Arla business, winning the Cravendale milk brand.

 Last year, the agency ditched Douglas, the animated trombonist who fronted Lurpak's ads for two decades, in favour of ads starring a young Danish woman called Maria, with plots borrowed from the film Chocolat.

-Cravendale has experienced a 33% growth in its market share this year.
+Cravendale has experienced a 33 per cent growth in its market share this year.

-In 2004, Lurpak enjoyed sales of £149m and a 41% share of the butter market, which made it the market leader.
-Anchor was the second-best-seller, with sales of £69m, equating to a 19% share, according to Mintel figures.
+In 2004, Lurpak enjoyed sales of £149 million and a 41 per cent share of the butter market, which made it the market leader.
+Anchor was the second-best-seller, with sales of £69 million, equating to a 19 per cent share, according to Mintel figures.